sigasi/sigasi_insights/tech/using-autocomplete-templates-sigasi-2.md

 ![](images/templates_preferences_process.png)

-In a [next post](http://www.sigasi.com/node/1753), I explain [how to modify these templates to your custom needs](http://www.sigasi.com/node/1753).
+In a next post, [/tech/using-custom-templates-sigasi-2], I explain how to modify these templates to your custom needs.